 Why Does California Nursing Licensure Take So Long?

-It may seem obvious but, for starters, the California Board Of Nursing receives overwhelming amounts of applications.
+It may seem obvious, but for starters, the California Board Of Nursing receives overwhelming amounts of applications.
 Secondly, snail mail and college transcripts can slow the process - especially if they are requested from multiple schools.
 However, we’ve found that the most prevalent factor to slow down licensure is fingerprinting.
 They offer two methods for fingerprinting:

 - Manual fingerprints